collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Imagine a repo containing a mission critical software project deployed live.
 It would not be a good idea for just anyone to be able to come along and make changes within that repo.
 So what happens is that the owner of the organizational account will give write permission to specific idividuals, usually as maintainers.
 There is often a level of trust involved.

-Whether you have write permission to a repo determines how you contribute to it
+Whether you have write permission to a repo determines how you contribute to it (which Collaborative Development Model you use)

 </td></tr>

 <tr><td width="30%">